pangiann/CTF_challenges/echo_back/README.md

 Now we have a plan!!!

-# >  Crafting the payload
+# >Crafting the payload

 Let's do this thing.
 It's not that easy.
 From the first format string attack we know how to modify a variable and what **%n** does.
-But, now we want to write to address of puts@got.plt the address of vuln.
-So we want to write this number: 0x080485ab in hex, and 134514091 in decimal.
+But, now we want to write the address of vuln to the  address of puts@got.plt.
+Our goal is to write this number: 0x080485ab (hex or 134514091 in decimal).
 Based on what we know about %n it's impossible to write before %n such a big input.
 Unfortunately , buffer is not that big.
 Have you ever heard about format in printf? ([format](https://en.wikipedia.org/wiki/Printf_format_string)) For example: